|C H A P T E R 2|

 Memory errors are logged by software so that defective DIMMs can be identified and replaced during scheduled maintenance.

 Almost all internal system paths are protected by some form of redundant check mechanism.
 Transmission of bad data is thus detected, preventing propagation of bad data without notification.
-All uncorrectable errors result in an error condition.
-Recovery requires an operating system automatic reboot.
+All uncorrectable errors will result in an error condition.
+The recovery requires an operating system automatic reboot.

 Multiple-bit ECC errors are detected by the receiving port, which notifies the operating system, so that depending upon what process is affected, the system as a whole can avoid failure.